scarwintercodes/scarwintercodes/README.md

 # Hi, I'm Scar!
-> Yes, Scar like the fictional villain, but a real life person. 🦁
+> Yes, Scar, like the fictional villain, but a real life person instead. 🦁

 ## ❄️ About Me
 I am a tech professional passionate about making complex technical concepts accessible and actionable.
 I specialize in bridging the gap between intricate information systems and the people who need to understand them.
 My professional background includes: